PritK99/ML-Toolbox/Support Vector Machine/README.md

 It is important to note that the numerator represents the absolute distance while the denominator performs normalization to provide relative distance.

 Our goal is to find `W` and `b` that maximize margin, where the margin is the distance of the closest points to the hyperplane.
 This can be represented as a constrained optimization problem.
+Without the constraint, the optimization problem will just aim to maximize the margin, without ensuring that the points are classified correctly.
+The constraint enforces that the margin should be maximum, but such that all points are classified properly.

 <img src="../assets/img/constrained-optimization.jpeg" alt="constrained-optimization">